 The Walters Art Museum values creating knowledge and mentoring future leaders in the museum field, both of which we deem critical to the realization of our institutional mission.
 To achieve these goals the museum has a lively research and fellowship program, opening up new opportunities for training and diversifying the fields of art history and museum practice.
 Within the Art & Program division, these opportunities are in the fields of curatorial, conservation and conservation science, education, and collections management.

 The Walters offers the following fellowship and internship opportunities.
-These positions will be listed in the jobs section of the website when they are available for application.
-For more information about the Walters fellowship programs and how to apply, please email [email protected].
+These positions will be listed online when they are available for application.

 The Carol Bates Fellowship is a 32-hour per week position designed for creative individuals who are either enrolled in or are recent graduates of Museum Studies, Museum Education, Education, Fine Arts, Art History or Liberal Arts programs.
 Fellows spend ten months working in the Education department on a project that integrates curriculum and program design, evaluation practice, and interpretation.